In 2020, community profiles were created as a result of Homeless Counts conducted in eight communities across British Columbia.

-Homeless counts funded by B.C. government
+Homeless counts funded by B.C. government in 2020

 - Comox Valley